Best Free and Paid Proxy Providers for Scraping: A Python Developer's Guide

 Troubleshooting Proxy Failures & IP Bans

-Even with premium providers, scrapers will encounter failures.
-Common failure modes include HTTP 403 Forbidden/407 Proxy Authentication Required errors, SSL handshake failures, and connection timeouts.
-Mitigation strategies include:
+Common failure modes include 403 Forbidden, 407 Proxy Authentication Required, SSL handshake failures, and connection timeouts.
+Mitigation strategies:

 - Exponential Backoff & Fallback: Implement retry decorators that progressively increase wait times and automatically switch to backup endpoints.